genepattern/Kallisto.Quant/Kallisto_documentation.md

 ## Parameters

+#### fastq_files
+- Default: [blank]
+- Required: Yes
+- Description: The FASTQ (or fastq.gz) to be quantitated and translated into RNA seq transcript and gene counts.

+#### transcriptome
+- Default: Human
+- Required: Yes
+- Description: Which transcriptome to use for the pseudoalignment (Human or Mouse).

+#### output_filename
+- Default:
+- Required: Yes
+- Description:

 #### extra_commands
 - Default: [blank]
 - Required: No
 - Description: Write here what other parameters you want to pass to Kallisto, e.g., for single-end data, you can write "--single --fragment-length=200 --sd=30".
 This string will be passed to kallisto when it is called.

-#### fastq_files
-- Default: [blank]
-- Required: Yes
-- Description: The FASTQ (or fastq.gz) to be quantitated and translated into RNA seq transcript and gene counts.

 ## Output Files
 - module_log.txt: A list of the commands ran by the module.
-- RNASeq_quant/abundance.h5: transcript-level abundance.
+- RNASeq_quant/<output_filename>_abundance.h5: transcript-level abundance.
+Use this file if you inted to use tximport.
-- RNASeq_quant/abundance.tsv: transcript-level abundance (same as the h5 file).
+- RNASeq_quant/<output_filename>_abundance.tsv: transcript-level abundance (same as the h5 file).
-- RNASeq_quant/gene_expression.csv: gene-level abundance.
+- RNASeq_quant/<output_filename>_normalized_gene_level.csv: normalized gene-level abundance.
+- RNASeq_quant/<output_filename>_raw_estimated_counts.csv: raw gene-level estimated counts.
+- RNASeq_quant/<output_filename>_transcript_level.csv: transcript-level abundance.
 - RNASeq_quant/run_info.json: kallisto's parameters used.
 - stdout.txt: A list of non-essential messages printed by Kallisto, this may be helpful to debug should any errors occur.
 - stderr.txt: If there were errors in completing the job, they'd appear here.
 Note that the mere presence of a file with this name does not imply that there were errors.
 Here is an example of the contents of the stderr.txt file from our test run: